Tour 2: In Search of the Amazonas (The Perfect Combo!)

 St. Lucia - "The Island of Extremes"

-There are few islands in the Caribbean with such a wondrous variety of diverse habitats.
-From its mountainous interior and lush rainforest positively teeming with tropical flora and fauna of every imaginable description, to its dry coastal woodlands and palm fringed coasts, despite its relatively small size, St.Lucia has much to discover.
-It's unique qualities even extend beyond the natural world to the intriguing mixed cultural and historical ancestry of its people exemplified in the intriguing language of patois spoken by locals.
+There are few islands in the Caribbean with such a wondrous variety of diverse habitats as St. Lucia.
+From its mountainous interior and lush rainforest positively teeming with tropical flora and fauna, to its dry coastal woodlands and palm fringed coasts, despite its relatively small size, St.Lucia has much to discover.
+It's unique qualities even extend beyond the natural world to the intriguing mixed cultural and historical ancestry of its people, exemplified in the intriguing language of patois still spoken by many locals.

 Trinidad - "The South American Island of the Caribbean"

-Photos L to R (click on image to scroll): Surely one of South America's iconic species - the Channel-billed Toucan (photo ©Sam Barone); Regularly seen from the verandah of Asa Wright Nature Centre - the Violaceous Euphonia (photo ©Sam Barone); The Silver-beaked Tanager is one of 13 species of tanager in Trinidad (photo ©Sam Barone); The lush tropical rainforests of the Arima valley; The beautifully plumaged Purple Honeycreeper (photo ©Sam Barone); The island boasts 22 species of resident raptor including the magnificent Swallow-tailed Kite (photo ©Yves-Jacques Rey-Millet)
+Photos L to R (click on image to scroll): Surely one of South America's iconic species - the Channel-billed Toucan (photo ©Sam Barone); The dazzling Green Honeycreeper is regularly seen from the verandah of Asa Wright Lodge - (photo ©John Dyson); Violaceous Euphonias flit amongst the trees outside our cottages (photo ©Sam Barone); The Silver-beaked Tanager is one of 13 species of tanager in Trinidad (photo ©Sam Barone); A striking bird - the Red-capped Cardinal (photo ©John Dyson); The site of hundreds of Scarlet Ibis coming in to roost in Caroni Swamp is unforgettable (photo ©John Dyson)

-Breakfasting on the balcony of the Asa Wright ecolodge and scanning the surrounding Arima Rainforest for toucans, oropendolas, white Hawks and macaws, being at arms length from as many as 14 species of hummingbird attracted to the vibrant tropical flowering plants of the Lodge Gardens, exploring rainforest trails in search of manakin leks and stepping back in time by entering a vast cave network - home to a colony of prehistoric oilbirds, sitting on the deck of your boat, enjoying a cocktail, or a cup of tea and watching in astonishment as the dark green hues of the surrounding mangroves are slowly transformed into pastel pinks and vibrant reds as wave upon wave of scarlet ibis return at dusk to roost in the heart of the Caroni Swamp.
+Breakfasting on the balcony of the Asa Wright Eco-Lodge and scanning the surrounding Arima Rainforest for Channel-billed Toucans, Bearded Bellbirds, White Hawks and Blue-headed Parrots; being at arms-length from as many as 14 species of hummingbirds attracted to the vibrant tropical flowering plants of the Lodge Gardens; exploring rainforest trails in search of manakin leks and stepping back in time by entering a stream-fed cave - home to a colony of prehistoric Oilbirds; sitting on the deck of a flat canvas boat, enjoying a cocktail, or a cup of tea and watching in astonishment as the dark green hues of surrounding mangroves are slowly transformed into pastel pinks and vibrant reds as wave upon wave of Scarlet Ibis return at dusk to join flocks of American Flamingo in the heart of the Caroni Swamp.